fediverse-devnet/fedidevs.org/README.md

 * Front page: Welcome, overview

+* `notes/`: Notes from meetings

+* `people/`: A table listing those who have chosen to be involved and identified as moving the project forward.
+Note that this is not an exclusive list, and we welcome contributors!

-* `best-practices/`: A collection of best practices that we consider useful.
+* `practices/`: A collection of practices that we consider useful.
 Not standards, but more tips and tricks how to best apply the standards to solve certain problems.

-* `notes/`: Notes from meetings

 * `projects/`: Contains all information about Fediverse software projects, further subdivided by category.